The importance of being passionate about your project. Never build something you don't care about.

 I did see steady progress in the traffic department.
 Brand awareness slowly expanded.
 But I had a few fundamental problems with the blog, my eBook, the entire business model and my prime motivator for building the blog.

 The problem?
 Selling 4 eBooks in 4 months was a start.
-I understand that good things take time but sometimes seeing business-based results coming up way short gives you a reality check.
+I understand that the good things take time but sometimes seeing business-based results coming up way short gives you a reality check.

 Selling 1 eBook per month woke me up to the real problem: I had no real passion for this business.
 I was working the blog and promoting my eBook almost predominantly to make money.
 I actually created and promoted the eBook before publishing my first blog post, which was a major red flag.